 The City of Ottawa has lost thousands of ash trees due to the Emerald Ash Borer (EAB).
 This invasive beetle, native to Asia was first detected in North America in 2002.
 It has since killed tens of millions of ash trees and continues to spread, causing considerable economic and ecological damage.

-Following the same format as its first year; the program is available to property owners with affected ash tree(s) located in the City.
-Eligible applicants agree to use a forestry professional to confirm and remove EAB infected ash trees and to replace all removed trees with suitable native trees.
+First launched in 2018, the Ash Tree Replacement Program has approved over $575,227 in cost-share grants to property owners to help remove and replace 1,846 infected ash trees with locally sourced native species.
+Eligible applicants agree to use a forestry professional to confirm and remove infected ash trees and to replace them with suitable native trees.

 Funding is still available for 2021 and interested applicants are encouraged to visit our program website at nation.on.ca/eab or to contact SNC for eligibility details.